SloCompTech/docker-openvpn/README.md

 2. Make sure you **don't** have following options specified in your config file
     - user
     - group
-    - anything that is already specified in *system.conf*
-3. Put config file in `/coonfig/openvpn`.
+3. Put config file in `/config/openvpn`.

 ## Troubleshooting